jesperorb/groupem/README.md

   --size,     -s   size of groups
   --random,   -r   randomize array
-  --format,   -f   output format: 'md' or 'txt'
+  --format,   -f   output format: 'md' or 'txt' --terminal  -t   output to terminal instead of file

   Examples:
   # Split list into groups of 4